CartoDB/cartodb/docs/guides/02-get-api-key.md

 ## Get API Key

-To use the CARTO.js library, you must register your app project on the CARTO account and get an API key which you can add to your app or website.
+To use the CARTO.js library, you must register your project in your CARTO account and get an API key which you can add to your app or website.

 ### Quick guide to getting a key